What is Reflux or Hiatal Hernia Surgery?

 Understanding Reflux surgery and Hiatal hernia repair

-Reflux surgery, often referred to as anti-reflux surgery or fundoplication, is a procedure designed to treat gastroesophageal reflux disease (GORD) when lifestyle changes and medications are not effective.
-GORD occurs when stomach or bile acid frequently flows back into the esophagus, causing symptoms like heartburn, regurgitation, and discomfort.
+Reflux surgery, often referred to as anti-reflux surgery or fundoplication, is a procedure designed to treat gastro-oesophageal reflux disease (GORD) when lifestyle changes and medications are not effective.
+GORD occurs when stomach acid or bile frequently flows back into the esophagus, causing symptoms like heartburn, swallowing difficulties, regurgitation and discomfort.

 Hiatal hernia repair is a surgical procedure designed to correct a hiatal hernia, where a portion of the stomach pushes through the diaphragm into the chest cavity.
-The surgery aims to reposition the stomach, repair the diaphragm, and, in some cases, address related issues like acid reflux.
+The surgery aims to reposition the stomach, repair the diaphragm and address related issues like acid reflux.

 Who Needs Reflux/ Hiatal Hernia Surgery?

-Reflux is common and in most patients, it is a condition which is not well understood.
+Reflux is common, and for most patients, it is a condition which is not well understood.
 If you have been suffering from reflux symptoms or GORD, it is often useful to seek specialist care as your symptoms could be treated through more than just medication.
-Dr. Cheng is Sydney based specialist upper GI surgeon who manages reflux disease on a daily basis.
-Come chat with us today on how can help you with your symptoms.
+Dr Qiuye Cheng (MED0001667801) is a specialist Sydney-based Upper gastro-intestinal and general surgeon with extensive experience in gastrointestinal and bariatric procedures.
+He manages reflux disease regularly and provides tailored care to support long-term digestive health.
+Come chat with us today to learn how we can help you manage your symptoms.

-Reflux/ GORD symptoms can often be divided into typical or atypical symptoms.
-Reflux issues can cause more than just daily discomfort.
+Reflux/ GORD symptoms can often be divided into typical or atypical symptoms that can cause more than just daily discomfort.
 If left untreated, ongoing reflux can also lead to significant health implications.

 What Does Reflux Surgery Involve?